nrdvana/userp/doc/protocol.md

 Only the name and structure of the types are declared here; any other per-type metadata gets encoded later.
 The decoder must fully process the table before any further decoding on this block, or later blocks if this block begins a Scope.

+The pre-defined type TypeTable is an array of TypeDefinition, which is a choice of each of the records that could define a type.
+The types should be processed immediately, and will be available for use in subsequent attributes of the parent block record.

 #### Ad-hoc Fields